Public housing estates on Lantau Island: Ngan Ho Court and Ngan Wai Court

 Ngan Ho Court (銀河苑) and Ngan Wai Court (銀蔚苑) are Home Ownership Scheme courts in Ngan Kwong Wan Road, Mui Wo.

 Ngan Ho Court comprises 2 blocks with 529 flats in total while Ngan Wai Court comprises 1 block with 170 flats in total.
 They are the only HOS courts on outlying islands (except Tung Chung) which were sold in 2010's.
 They were sold in 2017 and completed in 2018.

 Ying Tung Estate

 Ying Tung Estate (迎東邨) is built on the Northeastern Coast of Tung Chung, next to Ying Tung Road in 2018, it consists of 4 blocks, namely Ying Chui House, Ying Yuet House, Ying Hei House and Ying Fook House.

 Mun Tung Estate

 Mun Tung Estate (滿東邨) is located in Tung Chung.
 It consists of 4 residential blocks completed in 2018.

 Yu Tai Court

 Yu Tai Court (裕泰苑) is located in Tung Chung near Yat Tung Estate.
 It comprises two blocks with totally 1,226 flats at a saleable area of 25.8 square metres to 53.1 square metres.
 The flats were sold in 2018 and is expected to commence in 2020.

 Yu Nga Court

+Yu Nga Court (Chinese: 裕雅苑) is a Home Ownership Scheme court developed by the Hong Kong Housing Authority in Tung Chung, Lantau Island, New Territories, Hong Kong near Century Link, Bermuda Park, Yi Tung Park and Sheraton Hong Kong Tung Chung Hotel.